Jane Munch: Psychiatrist For Heroes

 The psychiatrist leaned into Mr. Invincible and whispered, “See?
 You’re not alone.”

-Mr. Invincible’s head rose from his chest and his back straightened out.
+Mr. Invincible’s chin rose from his chest and his back straightened out.
 A small smile cracked on his face.
-For the first time since he had blown open a new door in her apartment wall, he was displaying signs of self-assurance.

 “Well, I have good news for you!” said Quick Boy.
 “We can get the city’s supply of Zentrix back!
 But we’re going to need Captain Cold’s help to do it!
 So what do you say?
 Let’s get you back your medication!
 Eh?
 How’s that sound?”